CHashtager/DotNetEngineerMasterclass/Pages/Concepts/Zkp.md

 ## The Alibaba Cave Analogy

-To understand how ZKP works, let's consider the famous analogy of Alibaba's cave:

 ### The Setting

 Imagine a circular cave with a magical door that requires a secret spell to open.
 This cave has two entrances, **A** and **B**, on opposite ends.
 Inside the cave, there is a path that splits in two, with each path leading to one of the entrances, and the magical door that blocks the way from one side of the cave to the other.